onlabsorg/swan-js/docs/swan.md

 is an operation identifier and it is followed by a tuple of operands.
 For example, an undefined sum `X+Y` will return `undefined('sum', X, Y)`.

-The arguments of an undefined value can be accessed via the undefined inspection operator `?>`.
+The arguments of an undefined value can be accessed via the selective undefined mapping operator `?>`.
 The `X ?> F` operation returns `X` if it is not undefined, otherwise it calls the function `F` with the arguments of `X`.
 For example:

 ```